-Japanese art of flower arranging.
-It was introduced in Japan in the 6th century by Chinese Buddhist missionaries, who had formalized the ritual of offering flowers to the Buddha.
-The first school of flower arranging in Japan was founded in the early 7th century.
-The art is based on harmony of simple linear construction and appreciation of the subtle beauty of flowers and natural material (branches, stems).
-Several major schools, with differing histories and theories of artistic style, exist to this day.
-In its highest form, ikebana is spiritual and philosophical in nature, but in modern Japan it is more often practiced as a sign of refinement by marriageable young women or older matrons.
+Ikebana is a way of arranging flowers that was developed by the Japanese.
+It was introduced in Japan in the sixth century by Chinese Buddhist missionaries, who had formalized the ritual of offering flowers to Buddha.
+The art is based on the harmony of simple linear constructions and the appreciation of the subtle beauty of flowers and natural material, such as branches and stems.
+There are several major ikebana schools, with differing histories and theories of artistic style.
+In its highest form, this art form is spiritual and philosophical in nature, but in modern Japan, it is more often practiced as a sign of refinement by marriageable young women and older matrons.